LedgerHQ/ledger-live/.changeset/swift-pigs-kneel.md

 "@ledgerhq/wallet-api-exchange-module": minor
 ---

-Track swap cancel and accept with custom.device.get handler
+Track swap cancel and accept with by returning device property from custom.exchange.start handler